aws/sagemaker-python-sdk/README.rst

 For more information about Chainer, see https://github.com/chainer/chainer.

-For more information about  Chainer SageMaker ``Estimators``, see `Chainer SageMaker Estimators and Models`_.
+For more information about  Chainer SageMaker ``Estimators``, see `Using Chainer with the SageMaker Python SDK`_.

-.. _Chainer SageMaker Estimators and Models: src/sagemaker/chainer/README.rst
+.. _Using Chainer with the SageMaker Python SDK: https://sagemaker.readthedocs.io/en/stable/using_chainer.html

 PyTorch SageMaker Estimators